BenJetson/dining-alexa/README.md

 Find out what's on the menu at Clemson's dining halls.

 ### Awards
-This project won at the CUHackIt Hello World 2018 hackathon!
+This project won `Best Software Hack` at the CUHackIt Hello World 2018 hackathon!
 [See this project on DevPost](https://devpost.com/software/clemson-dining-alexa-skill)

 ### What it does